naderAsadi/CLHive/README.md

 ### Command-Line Interface

-Lightly is accessible also through a command-line interface (CLI).
+CLHive is accessible also through a command-line interface (CLI).
 To train a ER model on Tiny-ImageNet you can simply run the following command:

 ```
 python main.py ...